tagazok/my-workshops/static-web-apps/tutorial.md

 Open VSCode and search for the `Remote - Containers` extension in the extension panel on the left or go <a href="https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers" target="_blank">here</a> and click `Install`.

 The `Remote - Containers` extension lets you use a Docker container as a full-featured development environment.
-The best part is that thisthe extension comes with a list of containers already setup for you... including one for Static Web Apps.
+The best part is that the extension comes with a list of containers already setup for you... including one for Static Web Apps.

 So, open the VSCode command panel usting `Ctrl + Shift + p` and search for `Add Development Container Configuration Files...`.
 This will show you a list of pre-configured containers.
-Serach for `Azure Static Web Apps` and hit Enter.
+Search for `Azure Static Web Apps` and hit Enter.

 ![Add a Dev Container](media/dev-container.png)

 A a few files will be aded to your project with all the container configurations.

 You now need to reopen your project in the container.
 To do so, open the VSCode command panel and search for `Reopen in container`.
-Wait a few seconds until the docker image is ready and you are ready to go.
+Wait a few seconds until the docker image is ready and you are good to go.
 You now have all the tools installed to work with Static Web Apps.

 <div class="box info">
 <div>